prasadus92/nbx-assignment/README.md

 ### ToDo List

 1. Add tests
-2. Try finding an alternative to using `wait-for-postgres.sh`; it currently requires PostgresSQL client to be installed on within the Docker.
+2. Try finding an alternative to using `wait-for-postgres.sh`; it currently requires PostgreSQL client to be installed on the Docker container.
 3. Add API versioning.